Michigan's 2nd congressional district: History

 The 2nd congressional district has been associated with the north-central Lake Michigan shoreline region since the 1992 redistricting.
 There have been some changes, but it still covers in general the same area.

 Prior to the 1992 redistricting the 2nd district covered the northern half to two thirds of Livonia, Northville Township, the Wayne County portion of the city of Northville, Plymouth and Plymouth Township all in Wayne County.
-It also covered most of Washtenaw County, Michigan but not Ann Arbor or Ypsilanti.
+It also covered most of Washtenaw County but not Ann Arbor or Ypsilanti.
 The only county entirely in the district was Hillsdale County.
 Most of Jackson county was in the district, but the some of that county's northern tier townships were in Michigan's 6th congressional district.
 About half of Lenawee County was in the district, and the far north-east portion of Branch county was also in the district.

 In 1992, this district essentially became the 7th district, while the 2nd was redrawn to take in much of the territory of the old 9th district.

+The district remained largely unchanged after the 2000 census.
+After the 2010 census, the district was pushed further into Kent County, taking in Walker, Grandville, Wyoming and Kentwood.
+The boundary fell just short of the Grand Rapids city limits.
+At the same time, it lost all of Wexford County, all but a sliver of Mason County, and almost all of its share of Allegan County except the portion of Holland located in the county.

+The 2010s redistricting saw the 2nd undergo significant changes.
+It lost all but one township in Ottawa County, the more built-up areas near Grand Rapids and Muskegon, and the remaining portion of Allegan County.
+Almost 60 percent of the old 2nd's constituents were drawn into neighboring districts.
+To make up for this substantial loss in population, it was pushed into more rural and exurban territory to the east, as far as the outer suburbs of Midland, Saginaw and Lansing.
+It also regained Wexford and Mason counties.